Using Lightroom’s Geotagging Feature Without GPS

 But what if you don’t have any GPS data to geotag your photos?
 It wasn’t practical to keep my GPS recording for the entire 210-mile John Muir Trail.

 You can still do this manually after your trip.
 It takes some work, but here are some steps to make it as painless as possible, geotagging in Adobe Lightroom.

-If you just take a bunch of photos along a 50-mile trail and do nothing else, you’ll spend a long time determining where your photos were taken.
+You’ll spend a long time determining where your photos were taken if you just take a bunch of photos along a 50-mile trail and do nothing else.
 Taking some active effort during the trip will speed things up when you get home.

 Keep A Trail Journal